China Permanent Residence Application: Explaining the Process in Shanghai

 - A health certificate issued by a domestic entry-exit inspection and issued within the last six months;

-- Non-criminal record abroad of the applicant or the linear relative;
+- Non-criminal record abroad and in China of the applicant or the linear relative;

 - Company letters, licenses, and tax payment certificates when applying for the permanent residence card through employment;